Chekosoft/Lulu/README.md

 Long answer: Tries to be compatible with Python 3, but it's not assured to work with.

 ##License
-The source code of Lulu is open sourced under the MIT license.
-Open LICENSE.md for a copy of the MIT license.
+The source code of Lulu is released under the [MIT license](http://choosealicense.com/licenses/mit/).